-The second quarter earnings report shows that the company has managed to grow its revenues by over 90% YoY, but it also shows warning signs for the astute investor.
+The second-quarter earnings report shows that the company has managed to grow its revenues by over 90% YoY, but it also shows warning signs for the astute investor.
 But the dilution continues, and that is one of the reasons the loss per diluted share was not as bad comparing YoY.
-On another hand Farfetch finance costs are increasing at a great pace and that can be an alarming sign.
-The retail acquisitions it has made in the past were greatly affected by the pandemic.
+On another hand, Farfetch's finance costs are increasing at a great pace and that can be an alarming sign. therefore, the retail acquisitions it has made in the past were greatly affected by the pandemic.
 These seem to be some of the reasons the company sought out to make an agreement with Richemont and Alibaba.

-Given the importance of the chinese luxury goods consumer we shall take a look at the competition Farfetch will face in this tough market.
-JD.com stands as the biggest competitor, given the size of their platform and the amount of sales.
-JD.com, who was once Farfetch’s partner in China, has since been relegated.
-Both companies reached an agreement in 2017, aiming to conquer the chinese luxury goods market.
+Given the importance of the Chinese luxury goods consumer, we shall take a look at the competition Farfetch will face in this tough market.
+JD.com stands as the biggest competitor, given the size of its platform and the number of sales.
+JD.com, which was once Farfetch’s partner in China, has since been relegated.
+Both companies reached an agreement in 2017, aiming to conquer the Chinese luxury goods market.
 Since then both companies have parted ways, and JD.com will definitely be a player and a fierce competitor to Farfetch in the space.
-Despite the joint venture, Alibaba is a big retailer in the online space in China, and could compete indirectly with Farfetch.
+Despite the joint venture, Alibaba is a big retailer in the online space in China and could compete indirectly with Farfetch.
 It should also be noted that Richemont has also invested in the space, with the acquisition of YOOX Net-A-Porter Group.

 |Debt to Equity||0.83||0.67||0.28||0.14|